ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

   .. method:: AddEmbfile(string name, byte[] buffer, string filename=null, string ufilename=null, string desc=null)

-    * Changed in v1.14.16: The sequence of positional parameters "name" and "buffer" has been changed to comply with the call pattern of other functions.

     PDF only: Embed a new file.
 All string parameters except the name may be unicode (in previous versions, only ASCII worked correctly).
 File contents will be compressed (where beneficial).

     :arg str name: entry identifier, **must not already exist**.
     :arg bytes,bytearray,BytesIO buffer: file contents.

-       *(Changed in v1.14.13)* *io.BytesIO* is now also supported.

     :arg str filename: optional filename.
 Documentation only, will be set to *name* if `null`.
     :arg str ufilename: optional unicode filename.
 Documentation only, will be set to *filename* if `null`.
     :arg str desc: optional description.
 Documentation only, will be set to *name* if `null`.

-    :rtype: int
-    :returns: *(Changed in v1.18.13)* The method now returns the :data:`xref` of the inserted file.
+    :rtype: The method now returns the :data:`xref` of the inserted file.
 In addition, the file object now will be automatically given the PDF keys `/CreationDate` and `/ModDate` based on the current date-time.

   .. method:: GetEmbfileCount()

-    * Changed in v1.14.16: This is now a method.
-In previous versions, this was a property.

     PDF only: Return the number of embedded files.